Community Governance Review

 - size, population and boundaries of a local community or parish suggestion

-We will also be required to ensure that community governance within the area under review would be:
+We are also need to ensure that community governance within the area under review will be:

-- reflective of the identities and interests of the community in that area; and
+- reflective of the identities and interests of the community in that area

 - effective and convenient